 | Convenience Store QR Code Payment |

-Print the payment QR code along with your tax return and other documents, and pay at a convenience store |
+Print the payment QR code along with your tax return and other documents, and pay at a convenience store. |

 | Payment in person at a financial institution or tax office |

-Pay in cash at a financial institution or the local tax office, along with the payment slip |
+Pay in cash at a financial institution or the relevant tax office, along with the payment slip |

-The deadline for paying income tax is generally March 15; however, for those paying via direct debit, the tax amount will be deducted around mid-April, as it takes time to register the bank account.
-You can check the direct debit date on the National Tax Agency’s website.
-Please be aware that if the payment cannot be processed due to insufficient funds on the debit date, it will be treated as a missed payment and subject to late payment penalties.Please note that if you wish to pay by direct debit, you must submit the “Request for Bank Account Direct Debit and Request for Payment Slip” along with your tax return.
+The deadline for paying income tax is generally March 15; however, for “direct debit payments,” the tax amount will be deducted around mid-April because it takes time to register the direct debit.
+You can check the direct debit date on the National Tax Agency’s website.Please be aware that if the payment cannot be debited on the scheduled date due to insufficient funds in your account, it will be treated as a missed payment and subject to late payment penalties.
+If you wish to pay by direct debit, please submit the “Application for Bank Account Direct Debit and Request for Payment Slip” along with your final tax return.

-If you are unable to pay the full amount of your income tax by the due date, you may use the "Deferred Payment System."
-This system allows you to pay at least half of the tax amount by the due date and extend the deadline for paying the remainder.
-If you wish to use this system, please enter the "Amount to be paid by the filing deadline" and the "Amount for which deferred payment is requested" in the "Notification of Deferred Payment" section of your tax return.
+If you are unable to pay your income tax in full by the due date, you may use the “deferred payment system.”The deferred payment system allows you to pay at least half of the tax amount by the due date and extend the deadline for paying the remainder.
+If you wish to use this system, please enter the “Amount to be paid by the filing deadline” and the “Amount for which deferred payment is requested” in the “Notice of Deferred Payment” section of your tax return.

 Enter “207” in line 62 and “16” in line 63 of the tax return’s deferred payment section.

 Swap points generated from trading on Exness are subject to taxation and must be reported on your tax return.
-However, since Exness swap points are offset against the profit or loss on your positions and are included in the "Closed Trade P/L" (MT4) or "Total P/L" (MT5) sections of your annual trading report, you do not need to report them separately as profit or loss.Please note that open positions are not subject to tax reporting; therefore, swap points on unrealized gains or losses are also not subject to reporting.
+However, since Exness swap points are offset against the profit or loss on your positions and are included in the “Closed Trade P/L” (MT4) or “Total P/L” (MT5) sections of your annual trading report, you do not need to report them separately as profit or loss.Please note that open positions are not subject to tax reporting; therefore, swap points related to unrealized gains or losses are also not subject to reporting.

-With Exness’s Low Spread and Zero accounts, a transaction fee is charged for each trade.
-While these transaction fees are expenses that can be recorded as necessary costs for FX trading, Exness deducts them from your account balance and reflects them in your annual profit and loss statement; therefore, there is no need to record them separately as expenses.Please note that Exness charges a maximum trading fee of $3.50 per lot (one-way) for Low Spread accounts and a minimum of $0.20 per lot (one-way) for Zero accounts.
-You can view the trading fee amounts in your account currency under "Closed Trade P/L" or "Total P/L" in your trading history or annual trading report.
+With Exness’s Low Spread and Zero accounts, a trading commission is charged for each trade.
+While trading commissions are expenses that can be recorded as necessary costs for FX trading, Exness deducts them from your open position balance and reflects them in your annual profit and loss; therefore, there is no need to record them separately as expenses.Please note that Exness charges a maximum trading fee of $3.50 per lot (one-way) for Low Spread accounts and a minimum of $0.20 per lot (one-way) for Zero accounts.You can check the transaction fee amounts in your account currency under “Closed Trade P/L” or “Total P/L” in your trading history or annual trading report.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-The "Exness Premier Program" is a special program designed for active traders at Exness.Members are classified into three tiers based on their "total cumulative deposits" and "quarterly trading volume," with benefits improving as they move up the tiers.
-As an Exness Premier member, you’ll enjoy various benefits—including priority support, market reports from experts, and special promotions—allowing you to access a more advantageous trading environment.
+The “Exness Premier Program” is a special program designed for active traders at Exness.
+Traders are categorized into three tiers based on their “total cumulative deposits” and “quarterly trading volume,” and the benefits improve as they move up through the tiers.As an Exness Premier member, you’ll enjoy various benefits—including priority support, market reports from experts, and special promotions—allowing you to access a more advantageous trading environment.
 Please note that no application is required to become an Exness Premier member.
 Membership is automatically granted upon meeting the criteria and is reviewed on a quarterly basis.

-Please note that annual gains and losses from copy trading via “social trading,” as well as any associated fees, are subject to tax filing.
-Annual gains and losses from copy trading on Exness’s social trading platform must be reported on your tax return as miscellaneous income subject to comprehensive taxation, just like regular FX trading.Additionally, if you paid a fee to a strategy provider for copy trading, this fee qualifies as a necessary business expense.
-However, since this fee is offset against the profits from your social trading positions, there is no need to record it separately as an expense.
-If you stop copying a strategy before the end of the trading period and a profit is realized, the fee will be deducted from your investment account, so please check the transaction history of your social trading account.
+Please note that annual gains and losses, as well as commissions, from copy trading via “Social Trading” are subject to tax filing.
+Annual gains and losses from copy trading on Exness’s Social Trading platform must be reported on your tax return as miscellaneous income subject to comprehensive taxation, just like regular FX trading.Additionally, if you paid fees to a strategy provider for copy trading, these fees qualify as deductible business expenses.
+However, since these fees are offset against the profits from your Social Trading positions, there is no need to record them separately as expenses.If you stop copying a strategy before the end of the trading period and a profit is realized, the commission will be deducted from your investment account; please check your social trading account history.

 Exness Social Trading is a service that allows you to copy the trades of experienced traders.
-Simply deposit funds into a dedicated Social Trading account and select the trading strategy you wish to copy to replicate the trades of a trader known as a "Strategy Provider."
-You can choose the strategy that best suits your preferences based on factors such as risk, return, the number of investors copying the strategy, and fees, and you can change your strategy at any time.Please note that Exness Social Trading is conducted via a dedicated app.
-When preparing your tax return, please log in to the app and check your "History."
-Please be aware that you cannot view your copy trading balance or transaction history in the Exness Personal Area or on MT4/MT5.
+Simply deposit funds into a dedicated Social Trading account and select the trading strategy you want to copy to begin replicating the trades of a trader known as a “Strategy Provider.”You can select the strategy you wish to copy based on factors such as risk, return, the number of investors copying that strategy, and fees, and you can change your strategy at any time.
+Please note that Exness Social Trading is conducted via a dedicated app.
+When preparing your tax return, please log in to the app and check the “History” section.Please note that you cannot view your copy trading balance or transaction history in the Exness Personal Area or on MT4/MT5.

-Please note that in cases of high-frequency trading, such as scalping, you may use the average market price over a specific period—such as the average for the month or week preceding the trading month.
-If the base currency of your trading account is not the Japanese yen, you may encounter difficulties determining the appropriate treatment when filing your tax return.
-If you have any questions, we recommend consulting your local tax office or a tax accountant before proceeding, rather than making a decision on your own.
+Additionally, in cases of high trading frequency—such as scalping—it is possible to use the average market price over a specific period, such as the average for the month or week preceding the month in which the trade occurred.
+If the base currency of your trading account is not the Japanese yen, you may encounter uncertainty when filing your tax return.If you have any concerns, we recommend that you consult with your local tax office or a certified public tax accountant before proceeding, rather than making a decision on your own.

 Is the cashback I receive from Exness subject to taxation?